 He is viewing things from the opposite side, from the subjective world...

 —Loving Search For the Lost Servant

 So... because we see 'a wooden doll' instead of divinity, we must be idolaters, not devotees... right?

-We have a guru, don't we?
-Just as we cannot offer anything directly to Krishna Himself, so we offer everything through the intermediary of the guru, similarly, we 'see' Krishna through the 'telescopic' medium of Srila Gurudeva.
+We all have a guru, don't we?
+Just as we cannot offer anything directly to Krishna Himself, so we offer everything through the intermediary of the guru, similarly, we 'see' Krishna through the telescopic medium of Srila Gurudeva.

 tad viddhi pranipatena / pariprasnena sevaya